-$\textbf{S}\mbox{--}\mbox{Employee}$ salary reduction contributions under a section 408(p) SIMPLE plan (not included in box 1)
+S-Employee salary reduction contributions under a section 408(p) SIMPLE plan (not included in box 1)

 T-Adoption benefits (not included in box 1).
-Complete Form 8839, Qualified Adoption Expenses, to figure any taxable and nontaxable amounts.
+Complete Form 8839, Qualified Adoption Expenses, to figure any taxable and nontaxable amounts

 V-Income from exercise of nonstatutory stock option(s) (included in boxes 1, 3 (up to the social security wage base), and 5).
 See Pub.
-525,

-Taxable and Nontaxable Income, for reporting requirements.
+525, Taxable and Nontaxable Income, for reporting requirements.

 W-Employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to your health savings account.
 Report on Form 8889, Health Savings Accounts (HSAs).

-Y-Deferrals under a section 409A nonqualified deferred compensation plan Z-Income under a nonqualified deferred compensation plan that fails to satisfy section 409A.
+Y-Deferrals under a section 409A nonqualified deferred compensation plan

+Z-Income under a nonqualified deferred compensation plan that fails to satisfy section 409A.
 This amount is also included in box 1.
 It is subject to an additional 20% tax plus interest.
-See the Instructions for Forms 1040 and 1040-SR.
+See the Form 1040 instructions.

-AA-Designated Roth contributions under a section 401(k) plan BB-Designated Roth contributions under a section 403(b) plan DD-Cost of employer-sponsored health coverage.
+AA - Designated Roth contributions under a section 401(k) plan

+BB-Designated Roth contributions under a section 403(b) plan DD-Cost of employer-sponsored health coverage.
 The amount reported with code DD is not taxable.